TZstatsADS/Spring2019-Proj2-grp11/README.md

 Panel 1(traffic map):

-Panel 2(time flow map):
+Panel 2(time flow map): Liwei Zhang queried, cleaned Uber data.
+Xinyi Hu queried, clean yellow taxi data.
+We built the panel 2 together.

 Panel 3(airport traffic map): NL queried, cleaned the data and built the tab for the shiny app.
-Xinyi Hu integrated it into the rest of the app
+Xinyi Hu integrated it into the rest of the app.

+Presentation: Liwei Zhang is the presenter.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.